 AP is a national program that offers college-level classes to high school students, who receive college credit for their AP classes if they dual enroll at a local college or score highly on the year-end AP exam.

 The most advanced academic track at Central, IB, is a two-year international education program for juniors and seniors based out of Geneva, Switzerland.
-Participants in the track are required to take seven IB classes every year, with students who score highly on IB final exams earning the IB Diploma, the only secondary degree offered at any high school in Omaha Public Schools
+Participants in the track are required to take seven IB classes every year, with students who score highly on IB final exams earning the IB Diploma.

 An analysis of student demographics by The Register, using data provided by Omaha Public Schools, found the percentage of white students enrolled in an academic track at Central increases at every level of advancement, while the percentage of students of every other race stagnates or declines.
 The share of economically disadvantaged students similarly declines in more advanced classes.